Using medical missions to reach the unreached and love the unloved in the name of Christ.

 From Death to Life

-But God, being rich in mercy,
+But God, being rich in

-because of the great love with which he loved us,
+great love with which he loved us,

-even when we were dead in our trespasses, made us alive
+were dead in our trespasses, made us alive

 together with Christ—by grace you have been saved